Skip to content

 export-template#

 The local --export-template flag allows a user to specify a custom Go template that will be used for exporting topology data into topology-data.json file under the lab directory.
-If not set, the default template path is /etc/containerlab/templates/export/auto.tmpl.
+If not set, the default template is used.

-To export full topology data instead of a subset of fields exported by default, use --export-template /etc/containerlab/templates/export/full.tmpl.
+To export the full topology data instead of a subset of fields exported by default, use --export-template __full which is a special value that instructs containerlab to use the full.tmpl template file.
 Note, some fields exported via full.tmpl might contain sensitive information like TLS private keys.
 To customize export data, it is recommended to start with a copy of auto.tmpl and change it according to your needs.

 log-level#